 Many years ago, parachute jumping was one of the main attractions of every "Flying Circus".?

-Many years ago, parachute jumping was one of the main attractions of every "Flying Circus".
+Background: Many years ago, parachute jumping was one of the main attractions of every "Flying Circus".
 At least three or four jumps were made at every demonstration and the jumpers were regarded as daredevils of the highest courage.